 Hopefully you have a taste now for my interest in this compelling arena.
 I trust that this introduction to the Solfeggio frequencies has been interesting and hopefully now you grasp that answering the question “Where did Solfeggio frequencies come from?” is sadly not as straightforward as one might hope.

-To personally experience a transformational shamanic usage of these tones in real-time, you might want to check out my Evolve Yourself program.
+To personally experience a transformational shamanic usage of these tones in real-time, check out my Evolve Yourself program.

 [iii] See Horowitz, Healing Codes for the Biological Apocalypse.